ansys/pyansys-units/doc/source/index.rst

 License
 -------
-PyAnsys Units is licensed under the MIT license.
+PyAnsys units is licensed under the MIT license.
 For more information, see the `LICENSE <https://github.com/ansys/pyansys-units/raw/main/LICENSE>`_ file.

 Project index